Lall-091/sql-docs/docs/connect/odbc/windows/system-requirements-installation-and-driver-files.md

 The driver is installed when you run `msodbcsql.msi` from one of the [Downloads for Windows](../download-odbc-driver-for-sql-server.md#download-for-windows).

 > [!NOTE]
-> For those who have Driver 17.1.0.1 or below installed, it is recommended that it be uninstalled manually prior to installing the newer version of the Driver.
+> Users with Driver version 17.1.0.1 or earlier are advised to manually uninstall the existing driver before proceeding with the installation of the updated version.

 ### Side-by-side with Native Client